 The total amount of the Illinois Earned Income Credit is 18% of the credit on your federal return.

 Illinois income tax returns (Form IL-1040) are due annually on April 15 unless extended.

 Additional Illinois State Taxes

-- Sales Tax: The state sales tax rate is 6.25%.
-However, prescription and non-prescriptions drugs, medical equipment, and qualifying food purchases are only taxed at 1%.
-Localities can add their own sales taxes, which can bring sales tax rates up to 11.5% in some areas.
+- The state sales tax rate is 6.25% as of tax year 2020, but prescription and non-prescription drugs, medical equipment, and qualifying food purchases are taxed at only 1%.

-- Chicago soft drink tax: Retailers pay a 3% tax on their gross soft drink sales in Chicago, which is usually charged to the consumer when they purchase a soda or other drink containing less than 50% juice (milk is not included).
-Businesses that supply fountain drink syrup to retailers are also required to pay a 9% tax on their gross syrup sales.
+- Retailers pay a 3% tax on their gross soft drink sales in Chicago, which is usually passed on to the consumer when they purchase a soda or other drink containing less than 50% juice.

 - Consumers in Cook County must pay one cent per ounce on sugary beverages.
 That means a 12-cent tax on a 12-ounce bottle.